 As far as the mobility industry was concerned, the Dodge Caravan was the gift that gave many the blessing of affordability and mobility.
 It was the means that allowed customers with average incomes to afford their first wheelchair van.
-But, what was going to happen now that the Caravan would be discontinued?
+But what was going to happen now that the Caravan would be discontinued?
 The Chrysler Pacifica had already replaced the Town & Country, but the Pacifica’s MSRP was about $8,000 higher than the Caravan. $8,000 is a massive jump for many to afford!

 During the delayed termination of the Dodge Caravan, which Dodge continued to build longer than anticipated, Chrysler finally announced its replacement.
 Chrysler was going to build the Chrysler Voyager, a lower-cost version of the Chrysler Pacifica, to help fill the need of its large category of business being left aside.
 The first year of this replacement would be 2020.
 The year the Dodge Caravan would be discontinued.
 It was great news!
 However, this is where it gets interesting.

 After making the dramatic announcement, Chrysler quickly added that while it would end production of consumer sales, it would continue to build the Chrysler Voyager for its fleet customers.
 These customers are mainly rental companies, but BraunAbility and VMI are also considered fleet customers.
-Meaning, this end of the Chrysler Voyager will not affect the mobility industry, unless a manufacturer does not have fleet status.
+This end of the Chrysler Voyager will not affect the mobility industry unless a manufacturer does not have fleet status.
 Then that manufacturer will no longer be building a new Chrysler Voyager wheelchair-accessible van after the 2021 model year.

-Mobility dealers like Superior Van & Mobility, who are dealers for both BraunAbility and VMI, will continue to have the Chrysler Voyager wheelchair van for many years to come.
+Mobility dealers like Superior Van & Mobility, who are dealers for both BraunAbility and VMI, will continue to have the Chrysler Voyager wheelchair van for many years.
 And, to make things even better, the chassis price was reduced further for the 2022 Chrysler Voyager LX, making it less than a comparable Dodge Caravan SXT in 2020!
 It’s a huge win for the mobility industry and its customers.